keithstric/nestjs-boilerplate/README.md

   * From my experience every team has their own logging requirements and those logs are shipped off to different locations.
 I thought it best to not force my opinion on the logger so that each team can implement their own logger without having to get rid of the one I included.
 * Do I need to change anything to start using this project?
   * Maybe, I tried to keep it as generic as possible so there would be minimal setup or removal of features to ensure a speedy implementation.
 Everything should work as is and not cause any performance bottlenecks.
 But it's up to you what you remove and what you don't.
+* Why isn't some kind of database support included?
+  * Again, the database that a team uses is usually based on the project.
+There are so many to choose from I would not assume I know best for your particular project.
+Choosing a database would make this project extremely opinionated which is what I'm trying to avoid here.
+* Why isn't some form of authentication included in the project?
+  * Again, way too many different forms of authentication available (GCP, AWS, proprietary, JWT, OAuth, SAML, on and on).
+Way too opinionated and would ultimately need to be removed and replaced for too many consumers of the project.
+  * Why not include multiple?
+    * This would produce too much bloat and increase maintenance costs for any project